krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/filtering-2.png "flames")

-We can check this for a few more requests, and figure out the following:
+We can check this for a few more requests and figure out the following:

-- In every slow request we executed ```matrixMultiplySlow()```
+- In every slow request, we executed ```matrixMultiplySlow()```
-- In every fast request we executed ```matrixMultiplyFaster()```
+- In every fast request, we executed ```matrixMultiplyFaster()```

-This technique is great to deal with the tail of the latency: We can focus our work on the longest operations.
+This technique is great for dealing with the tail of the latency: We can focus our work on the longest operations.
 That may lead us to some nice fixes.

-### Real life example - DNS
+### Real-life example - DNS
 {: #single-req-dns }

 The point of the previous example was to show you why aggregated results can be useless for tracing a single request.
-Now I want to show you a  very common issue that I have diagnosed a few times already.
+Now I want to show you a widespread issue I have diagnosed a few times.

 Spring Boot has a commonly used addition called Actuator.
 One of the features of the Actuator is the health check endpoint.
 Under URI ```/actuator/health```, you can get JSON